 Google Scholar - web-based database that indexes and searches peer-reviewed journal articles, books, theses, preprints, technical reports and citation details from all areas of research.

-HighWire Press - is the largest archive of open access journals for all major disciplines (2 434 604 free full-text articles).
+HighWire Press - is the largest archive of open access journals for all major disciplines (more than 2 434 604 free full-text articles).

-Hindawi - is the publisher of 437 peer-reviewed, open access journals covering a wide range of academic disciplines.
+Hindawi - is the publisher of more than 437 peer-reviewed, open access journals covering a wide range of academic disciplines.

 INASP - International Network for the Availability of Scientific Publications.
 INASP is an international development charity working with a global network of partners to improve access, production and use of research information and knowledge, so that countries are equipped to solve their development challenges.